 Tell your sexual partners and anyone else you’ve had intimate contact with during the last month that they may have crabs.
 You should all treat yourselves at the same time so you don’t re-infect each other.
 And don’t have sex or any other kind of intimate contact until everyone finishes their treatment and knows their crabs are gone for good.
 It’s also a good idea to get tested for other STDs.

 If you still see live lice after 9-10 days, do the treatment again.
 And make sure you’ve washed everything you needed to, and that your sexual partners did the treatment too.
-If the crabs still don’t go away, talk to your doctor.
+If the crabs still don’t go away, talk to your nurse or doctor.